coolboi21/Rude-Docs/docs/Components/Player Loadout.md

 To this gameobject give it the [Object Activator](/Components/Object%20Activator.md) component.

+> [!TIP]
-?> **Tip!** You can set your Object Activator's `One Time` field to true, if you don't want the player to be triggering this multiple times!
+> You can set your [Object Activator](/Components/Object%20Activator.md)'s `One Time` field to true, if you don't want the player to be triggering this multiple times!
 This is useful if you have a level in which multiple of these zones are used.

 Add an event to the object activator in the `On Activate()` field, and in the blank slot that has appeared drag and reference the player loadout gameobject we created [here](/Components/Player%20Loadout#configuring-our-player-loadout-object).